 Dr Caroline Swee Lin Tan is an Associate Professor and Program Manager of the Master of Fashion (Entrepreneurship) at RMIT University.
-Known to colleagues and students as Carol, she is a recognised expert in fashion entrepreneurship and fashion business, providing frequent commentary for national media on entrepreneurship, sustainability, and the evolving fashion landscape, and is regularly sought by outlets including ABC, 7 News, and international media.
+Known to colleagues and students as Carol, she is a recognised expert in fashion entrepreneurship and fashion business, providing frequent commentary on entrepreneurship, sustainability, and the evolving fashion landscape.
+Her expert insights are regularly sought by Australian and international media, including ABC, 7 News, Science & Vie (France), and Newsweek Japan.

 Research and Impact 💡

-Since 2003, Dr. Tan has been a leading researcher on the success factors driving Australia’s fast-growth small-to-medium enterprises (SMEs).
-Her work has been featured by major media outlets including ABC National Radio, The Age, and The Sydney Morning Herald, and is published across peer-reviewed journals, conference proceedings, and industry reports.
+Since 2003, Dr Tan has been a leading researcher on the success factors driving Australia's fast-growth small-to-medium enterprises (SMEs).
+Her work is published across peer-reviewed journals, conference proceedings, and industry reports, and appears consistently in top-tier Q1 journals.

-Dr. Tan’s scholarly output appears consistently in top-tier (Q1) journals.
 A hallmark of her research leadership is her collaborative approach: she has a proven record of mentoring postgraduate students and emerging researchers to publish at the highest academic level.
-She has served as a Chief Investigator on competitive grants and major government-industry partnerships: notably with the Queensland Government and Kmart, as well as projects supported by the Australian Fashion Council.
+She has served as a Chief Investigator on competitive grants and major government-industry partnerships, notably with the Queensland Government and Kmart, as well as projects supported by the Australian Fashion Council.

 An experienced supervisor, Dr. Tan has successfully supervised eight PhD candidates to completion and currently supervises four more.
 Her doctoral supervision spans diverse interdisciplinary topics shaping the future of fashion and entrepreneurship, including: